 What is a Certified Nursing Assistant

-A certified nursing assistant (CNAs) is an individual responsible for providing basic patient care under the supervision of an RN or LPN.
+A certified nursing assistant (CNA) is an individual responsible for providing basic patient care under the supervision of a registered nurse (RN) or licensed practical nurse (LPN).

 Where do CNAs work?